oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `time_created` - The date and time the volume was created.
 Format defined by RFC3339.
 * `volume_group_id` - The OCID of the source volume group.
+* `vpus_per_gb` - The number of Volume Performance Units that will be applied to this volume per GB.

 ## Import